cheqd/learn/overview/introduction-to-decentralised-identity/what-is-a-decentralised-identifier-did/what-is-a-verifiable-data-registry.md

 # What is a Verifiable Data Registry?

-## What is a Verifiable Data Registry?

 A Verifiable Data Registry ("VDR"), in the context of decentralised identity, is a place where Decentralised Identifiers (DIDs) can be anchored to.

+## Types of Verifiable Data Registries

 ### Blockchain